tivivui95/chatbot-fb-get-message/README.md

 # Auto log message from facebook page
-This is a server which is getting message from Facebook Page Messenger for labeling and predicting emotion from Vietnamese text messages using NodeJs, ExpressJs, Flask backend and Pug NodeJs with Bootstrap for frontend.
+This is a server which is getting message from Facebook Page Messenger for labeling and predicting emotion from Vietnamese text messages using NodeJs, ExpressJs, Flask backend and Pug NodeJs for frontend.
 ## How to use
 Install NodeJs and other lib requirements
 ```